jtl-transit/UAI-Transportation-2025/README.md

-# MIT Urban AI 2025 Course | Transportation - AI for Transportation: From concepts to implementation
+# MIT Universal AI 2025 Course | Transportation - AI for Transportation: From concepts to implementation

 ![Course Title Page](./lectures/lecture_title_page.jpg)

 **Course Link:**

-Welcome to the MIT Open Learning Urban AI (UAI) course!
-This section is presented by Professor Jinhua Zhao, professor for cities and transportation at the MIT Department of Urban Studies and Planning (DUSP).
+Welcome to the MIT Open Learning Universal AI (UAI) course!
+This section on mobility and transit is presented by [Professor Jinhua Zhao](https://www.linkedin.com/in/jinhuazhao/), professor for cities and transportation at the MIT Department of Urban Studies and Planning (DUSP).
 Through a series of four lectures, we will cover the following topics:

 - Lecture 1: Introduction
 - Lecture 2: AI Models and Approaches